Weltons Brewery

-Welton's Brewery is an independent brewery founded by Ray Welton in 1995 in Capel, Surrey, England, before it was moved to Dorking.
-Welton now brews in Horsham, West Sussex.
+Welton's Brewery was an independent brewery founded by Ray Welton in 1995 in Capel, Surrey, England, before it was moved to Dorking.
+From 2003 until its closure in Spring 2021 Welton brewed in Horsham, West Sussex.

-On average, Welton's brew in excess of 40 different beers every year as well as the seven core beers range and the Horsham Old.
+On average, Welton's brewed in excess of 40 different beers every year as well as the seven core beers range and the Horsham Old.
 Ranging from low abv's to high abv porters.
 Nothing is rebadged.

 History

 Using the money he made from selling his drinks distribution business to Beer Seller, Ray Welton built Welton's Brewery using equipment he found in a field.
 The tax situation in the 1990s in Britain was not helpful to small brewers and eventually he had to brew on Arundel's equipment in order to save costs.
 When Andy Hepworth started up the Beer Station, Welton was able to move his own equipment and yeast onto the site and that was, for two years, a shared operation.
 But in August 2003, a year after the sliding scale for brewers was introduced, Welton set up independently.
 He is still using the equipment he built himself, though, like Fuller's Brewery, he is now using a bottom fermenting ale yeast which he feels gives him more beer per fermentation as a result of less foam in the tank.

 Since April 2017, Welton's have held a brewery tap night, on the first Friday of every month where new monthly specials can be tried.